The Spin Stops Here!

 Who knows?!

 There seems to be no limit to what Info-Gap's rhetoric can create out of a wild guess, so essentially ... the sky is the limit!
-Furthermore, there are publishers out there who are willing to publish books based on such rhetoric!
-And it would seem that the more prolix the rhetoric, the greater the chances of getting books based on such rhetoric published!

 So if you wonder how is it that a flawed theory such as Info-Gap decision theory keeps on going, the answer is rather simple.
 Apart from publishers falling in the trap of fog, spin and empty rhetoric, there are ongoing projects that must be completed, there are PhD/Msc dissertations in progress that must be written, and so on ....